HajifuDev/HajifuDev/README.md

-# Welocome to my page!🚀
+# Welcome to my page!🚀
-My name is `Hajifu` .
+Hi, My name is `Hajifu` .
-I'm stage actor, but I also do front-end development as a hobby.
+I'm a stage actor, but I also do front-end development as a hobby.
 Enjoy!!

 <p align="left">